This post may contain eBay affiliate links. Please read our disclosure policy.

-As mentioned previously, the base set is made up of 500 cards, with 400 being base and 100 of them being short prints.
-While the checklist is big, the amount of cards you get per hobby box is also big.
-The checklist is composed of big stars like Nolan Arenado and young promising players like Fernando Tatis Jr.
+As mentioned previously, the base set comprises 500 cards, with 400 being base and 100 being short prints.
+While the checklist is big, the number of cards you get per hobby box is also big.
+The checklist comprises big stars like Nolan Arenado and young promising players like Fernando Tatis Jr.

 The base card parallels/variations are as follows:

 - Action Image Variation

 - Short Print Variations: 1 in 3 packs